naston70/jeremys-it-lab/24.Dynamic.Routing/other-sources/neil-anderson/dynamic-routing/dynamic.routing.md

 * A fixed delay value is used based on the interface bandwidth, the protocol does not dynamically measure current delay
 * The delay can be fixed manually if wanting to manipulate the path

+#### Choosing a Routing Protocol
+- RIP uses hop count and has a default max metric of 15.
+Not usually used in production due to scalability limitations
+- EIGRP is simple to maintain, calculates changes quickly and its metric calculation will normally choose the best path by default.
+Typically only supported on Cisco
+- OSPF's metric calculation will typically choose the best path by default.
+It is an open standard, support by all vendors and most commonly used IGP.
+More complicated to maintain than EIGRP
+- IS-IS links need to be manually configured or it will use hop count to determine best path.
+Typically used in Service Provider networks or large organizations with their own MPLS network who choose it for scalability